90% OFF

 1

-This is the number one reason for Apex payout denial.
-The 30% consistency rule states that no single trading day can account for more than 30% of your total profit when you submit a withdrawal.
-If your best day made $2,000 and your total profit is $5,000, that single day is 40% of your total, which means your payout will be denied.
+This is the number one reason for payout issues.
+The 50% consistency rule states that no single trading day can account for more than 50% of your total profit when you submit a withdrawal.
+If your best day made $2,000 and your total profit is $3,500, that single day is 57% of your total, which means you need more profit before requesting.

-The rule applies to payouts 1 through 5 and resets after each approved withdrawal.
-From payout 6 onward, the consistency rule no longer applies.
-Read the full consistency rule explained guide for edge cases and strategies to stay compliant.
+The rule applies to all 6 payouts and resets after each approved withdrawal.
+After the 6th payout, the PA account is closed.
+Read the full consistency rule explained guide for strategies to stay compliant.

 2

-Every Apex account size has a minimum profit you must reach before you can request any payout.
-Submitting before you hit this number will result in an automatic denial.
-The thresholds are:
+Every Apex account size has a minimum balance you must reach before you can request any payout.
+As of March 2026, the thresholds are:

 25K Account